MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 St George’s uses the Multiple Mini Interview (MMI) format for its interview.

-For 2023 entry, this will consist of six interview questions, each lasting approximately four minutes.
+This consists of six interview questions, each lasting approximately four minutes.
 On their website they identify the following areas which will be assessed:

 • Why you want to be a doctor